-- Express views on the protection of copyright in the original Western sense of copyright protection and to compare that with the protection afforded by traditional knowledge systems; - ii.
-Assess the protection available to copyright works and propose new ways of protecting copyright in the digital realm; - Evaluate the relevance in today's digital age of the traditional requirements for the subsistence of copyright with reference to composite works - ii.
-Compare the different provisions concerning the duration of copyright across jurisdictions; - iii.
-Measure the effectiveness of the current remedies available for the infringement of copyright; - iv.
-Analyse the various exceptions and limitations of copyright; - v.
-Describe the registration of copyright in cinematograph films;

-- vi.
-Inspect the protection provided to performers and propose alternative ways to improve the protection currently available in the digital realm; and - vii.
+- i.
+Express views on the protection of copyright in the original Western sense of copyright protection and to compare that with the protection afforded by traditional knowledge systems; - ii.
+Assess the protection available to copyright works and propose new ways of protecting copyright in the digital realm; - iii.
+Evaluate the relevance in today's digital age of the traditional requirements for the subsistence of copyright with reference to composite works - iv.
+Compare the different provisions concerning the duration of copyright across jurisdictions; - v.
+Measure the effectiveness of the current remedies available for the infringement of copyright; - vi.
+Analyse the various exceptions and limitations of copyright; - vii.
+Describe the registration of copyright in cinematograph films; - viii.
+Inspect the protection provided to performers and propose alternative ways to improve the protection currently available in the digital realm; and - ix.
 Question the effectiveness of the incorporation of the protection of traditional knowledge under copyright law.